Luann00/Library/README.md

 To do:
-* Delete Button to delete the books
+* Implementing delete Button to delete the books
-* Checkbox to change the status of a book(read/not read)
-* Responsive design

 Live Demo: https://luann00.github.io/Library/